unstoppabledomains/dev-docs/identity/guides/faq.md

 ## How is this different from Login with Ethereum?

 Login with Unstoppable is live and available for use.
 We see it as becoming the foundations of your digital identity.
-That’s why we don’t charge renewal fees on our domains, we don’t think you should ever be able to lose your identity.
+That’s why we don’t charge renewal fees on our domains, we don’t believe that you should ever be able to lose your identity.

 ## How is this different from logging in with a wallet?